Ranke Library: Leopold von Ranke

 Leopold von Ranke (21 December 1795 – 23 May 1886) was a German historian and a founder of modern source-based history.
 According to Caroline Hoefferle, "Ranke was probably the most important historian to shape [the] historical profession as it emerged in Europe and the United States in the late 19th century."
 He was able to implement the seminar teaching method in his classroom and focused on archival research and analysis of historical documents.
-Building on the methods of the Göttingen School of History, Ranke set the standards for much of later historical writing.
+Building on the methods of the Göttingen school of history, Ranke set the standards for much of later historical writing.

 Syracuse University Library

 Syracuse University had few books when classes began in 1871, and the library's collection was held in temporary housing.
 By 1875, the library still held only 2,300 items.
-Until 1888, the library would spend an average of $26 a year on purchasing items, and largely grew only due to donations.
+Until 1888, the library spent an average of $26 a year on purchasing items, and largely grew only due to donations.